himax16/lili/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+..
+Copyright (c) 2022, Himawan Winarto

+   Distributed under the terms of GNU AGPLv3 License.

+   The full license is in the file LICENSE, distributed with this software.

 Welcome to LILI's documentation!
 ================================